Image courtesy Cosentino

 Vetrazzo is composed of a patented formula that combines recycled glass with a binder of additives, pigments, and other recycled materials.
 All of the glass used in Vetrazzo is recycled, and it makes up approximately 85% of the final material.
 Vetrazzo’s largest source of glass is neighborhood curbside recycling programs.
 Other glass comes from post-industrial usage, windows, drinking glasses, stemware, cars, stained glass, laboratory glass, reclaimed glass from building demolition, and other unusual sources such as broken traffic lights.

-Each Vetrazzo slab is proudly produced by hand in Tate, Georgia, USA, and each is a masterpiece of engineering, design, and sustainable development.
+Each Vetrazzo slab is proudly produced by hand in Tate, Georgia and each is a masterpiece of engineering, design, and sustainable development.
 The precious sources of glass are carefully chosen in a process that calls for painstaking research and meticulous quality control.

 The pieces of glass are introduced into the composite and placed by hand to ensure the smooth, uniform surface that enhances the beauty of the finished product.
 Each Vetrazzo slab is a unique, artisan-made product that has been handled with care and expert attention to detail.